Uzebox/uzebox/kernel/videoMode74/M74_Manual.rst

 copy one line of VRAM from the top to the bottom or vice-versa depending on the scroll direction (along with an appropriate Y adjustment) before continuing.
-If all involved tile row configurations are identical, this method may be utilized without necessiting VRAM start pointers in RAM.
+If all involved tile row configurations are identical, this method may be utilized without necessitating VRAM start pointers in RAM.